18.104.22.168 Temporary incapacity activity test exemption for under 18s

 Act reference: SSAct section 542A Temporary incapacity exemption, section 542C Time limit for temporary incapacity exemptions-maximum exemption period

-The young person is NOT required to satisfy the activity test for the duration of their exemption.
+The young person is NOT required to satisfy the terms of their EPP for the duration of their exemption.

-An early school leaver (1.1.E.05) should have their circumstances carefully considered before an exemption from the activity test is approved.
-In some cases, it may be reasonable to reduce the young person's activity test requirement for the period of incapacity.
+An early school leaver (1.1.E.05) should have their circumstances carefully considered before an exemption from the terms of their EPP is approved.
+In some cases, it may be reasonable to reduce the young person's requirements for the period of incapacity.
 In other cases, an exemption from the study or training requirement ONLY, may be appropriate.